Orange Sticker: Plot

 As the earthquake hits Jarden in the night, Nora (Carrie Coon) takes Lily downstairs and awakens Jill (Margaret Qualley) to alert her.
 Nora is alarmed when Kevin (Justin Theroux) is nowhere to be found, and sees John (Kevin Carroll) and Michael (Jovan Adepo) hurriedly leaving in their car.
 When Erika (Regina King) says that Evie disappeared, Nora believes a second Departure happened and faints.
 The next morning, she is relieved when she sees Kevin again.

 Questioned by Nora and Jill, Kevin says he woke up in the lake with no memory of how he got there.
 They advise him not to tell anything, as Evie and her friends disappeared in that area during the night.
 Kevin helps the local search party in the lake, as he needs to retrieve his phone from the scene.
-To complicate matters, Kevin's fingerprints are on the girls' car when he touched it in the night.
-That night, Kevin finds his phone, with the help of Patti (Ann Dowd).
+To complicate matters, Kevin's palm print is on the girls' car from when he touched it the night before.
+That night, after the search party has left, Kevin finds his phone with the help of Patti (Ann Dowd).
 However, he is picked up by John, who takes him to the outskirts of Miracle.
 John wants to confront Isaac, deducing that he is responsible for their disappearance.